-Its main purpose is to purify the spirits of Hindus who have pass away and speed up the process of returning the bodies of the dead to their original nature.
+Its main purpose is to purify the spirits of Hindus who have passed away and speed up the process of returning the bodies of the dead to their original nature.

 This is taken from the Vedic scriptures Samhita more precisely the contents of the Yujurveda.

-It is written that every Hindu who dies must be turn into ashes so that his atma reaches moksha or heaven.
+It is written that every Hindu who dies must be turned into ashes so that his atma reaches moksha or heaven.